 I went to today’s curriculum fair, held by our local homeschool association, in part just to be nosey.
 I want to know what other homeschoolers are doing.
 If nothing else, I wanted to look at some of the materials and go, “Nope, that’s not for us; we’re doing the right thing.”
 Today turned out to be much more than that – in a good way.

-We were blessed to be joined by some good friends of ours whose daughter is also taught at home.
+We were joined by some good friends of ours whose daughter is also taught at home.
 (This is the same wonderful gal who was Sarah’s sleepover guest recently.)
 It was just great to get to talk with them and have the girls EXCITED about learning.
 They stood still and listened to a man from our local historical society talk about Colonial times for, seriously, 20 minutes.
 That’s big for our ADHD Ladies! 🙂

 The girls learned from him about wampum, furs (which they much would have preferred to keep as pets!), writing with feathers and ink, how our county was important during the Revolutionary War, and a bunch of other stuff.
 (I’m not even sure WHAT stuff, because I was in the background chatting.)

 We did sneak a peek at some of the packaged curriculum, but the prices alone were enough to send our two families (both on what I affectionately call the low-budget homeschooling plan, AKA “we have internet, and we have the library”) packing for the used-curriculum area.